 Dive into these books all year round — and feature them in your classrooms and libraries for Latine / Hispanic Heritage Month, September 15 to October 15.

-Before I share the middle-grade book list, let me admit that I’m confused about the best term to describe folks from Spanish-speaking countries or with heritage from Spanish-speaking countries because it seems to depend on who you talk to.
+Before I share the middle grade book list, let me admit that I’m confused about the best term to describe folks from Spanish-speaking countries or with heritage from Spanish-speaking countries because it seems to depend on who you talk to.
 Latinx and Latine seem more popular lately, but many people identify as Latino or Latina.
-Please know that I want to be respectful and to help readers find books.
+Please know that I want to be respectful and help readers find books.
 Comment if you want to share which you prefer.

-Middle Grade Books Featuring Latinx and Hispanic Main Characters
+Middle Grade Books with Latinx Characters

 Me, Frida, and the Secret is the Peacock Ring by Angela Cervantes